-PBS KIDS's new weekday newsletter offers activities and tips you can use to help kids play and learn at home.
-Sign up for PBS KIDS Daily
+PBS KIDS's new weekly newsletter offers activities and tips you can use to help kids play and learn at home.
+Sign up for PBS KIDS Weekly

 - TO YOUR PHONE

 Bright by Text has partnered with Austin PBS to provide research-based tips and links to trusted resources that help subscribing caregivers support their chidlren's development.
 This texting service is available in English and Spanish.
-Current messages focus on ways to talk to your children about COVID-19, as well as at-home activities, how to manage stress during an outbreak and more.
+Current messages focus on at-home activities, how to manage stress during an outbreak and more.
 Text SMARTATX to 274448 or visit here to sign-up today!

 - AND MORE

 Need more ideas for how to keep the learning going while the kids are at home?
 Austin PBS is compiling a list of safe, trusted and FREE resources you can use to help your family during this time.